 It is expected that a third party who has routine contact with the claimant will be able to give an “unbiased” view of the impairment and how it has affected or changed the claimant’s daily routine.
 Many people who apply for SSD/SSI assume that the third party they list on their application will be supportive of their claim for disability, but this is not always the case.
 Never assume that anyone who is not living with your impairment fully understands how it affects your ability to function.
 Chances are an outsider is not fully aware of your pain and suffering, or the day-to-day difficulties you now face, unless you tell them.

-Ensure Possible Parties to Your Claim Are Aware
+Alert Possible Friends and Relatives to Your Claim

 It is a good idea to let anyone whom you list as a third-party reference on your disability application know that Social Security will probably be contacting them for more information.
-Be sure to discuss your claim and your symptoms, as well as the impact your impairment has had on your ability to function.
-Only then can you be sure that the person you have asked to vouch for you will give Social Security the information needed to (hopefully) approve your application for disability.
+Be sure to discuss your claim and your recent symptoms with them, as well as the impact your impairment has had on your ability to function.
+This will help ensure that the person you have asked to vouch for you will give Social Security the information needed to (hopefully) approve your application for disability.